-Your options largely depend on two things:
+Your options on how to proceed following a rejection largely depend on two things:

 Were you refused a temporary resident visa like a visitor or student permit?
-Or was it an application for Canadian Permanent Residence?
+Or was it an application for Canadian permanent residence?
 The type of visa you applied for makes all the difference when determining the best way to proceed.

 There is also the important matter of determining if your file was actually “refused” or simply just “returned”.
 This is a distinction that might not be clear to you now, but understanding the difference between the two terms is critically important before any attempt to reapply is made.

 If the visa officer assigned to your case determines that your application does not meet the minimum requirements for the visa you are applying for, they will refuse the application.
-They can also refuse your application for medical or criminal reasons; however this is a rare occurrence.
+They can also refuse your application for medical or criminal reasons; however, this is a rare occurrence.
 Typically, any government processing fees paid will not be refunded to you if your application is refused.

-Conversely, if your application package is returned to you, this means that you did not provide sufficient documentation to prove your eligibility.
+Conversely, if your application package is returned to you, it means that you did not provide sufficient documentation to prove your eligibility.
 You can also have your application package returned to you if the quota for the program you applied under was full at the time your file was received by the immigration authorities.
-If your application is returned to you, you should be entitled to a refund of your government processing fees that you have paid.
+If your application is returned to you, you should be entitled to a refund of the government processing fees that you have paid.

 If you are refused, things can get a bit more complicated than if your application was simply returned.
-If your visa was refused for medical or criminal inadmissibility, you should contact a qualified Canadian Immigration lawyer to advise you further.
+If your visa was refused for medical or criminal inadmissibility, you should contact a qualified Canadian immigration lawyer to advise you further.

 If your application was refused for insufficient documents, depending on what they were, you can still come to Canada but you need to reevaluate your documentation.
 It is advisable to retain a Canadian Immigration lawyer who can help correct any mistakes that were made in your initial application.